acrylic-os/core/README.md

 **Acrylic is, put simply, an OS that runs in your browser.**\
 Despite not being an actual OS which runs on top of hardware, it acts basically as an OS.
 You can install apps, edit files, etc.

-Currently, the latest stable version is **0.2.0**.\
-The next version, 0.2.1, is in development.

 > [!NOTE]
 > Note that Acrylic is currently in alpha, so a lot of things are broken or just haven't been implemented yet.